navdeeppathan/Amazon-website-clone/README.md

 # Amazon-website-clone
-This is the basic project of HTML &amp; CSS
+This is the Amazon website clone project for beginers based on HTML & CSS